NixLine-org/nixline-baseline/README.md

 ### Pure Apps in CI

-Pure Nix apps like SBOM generation and dependency updates can be run in CI workflows.
-Their generated reports and artifacts can be preserved as workflow artifacts or used to create pull requests, providing the benefits of automation without requiring file materialization in the repository.
+Pure Nix apps for pack creation and policy management can be run in CI workflows for automated governance tasks without requiring file materialization in the repository.

 ---